fargeo/baaqmd-maps/README.md

 ## Build

-Before deploying, you must first build the website by running the following command from the root directory:
+Before deploying, you must first build the library by running the following command from the root directory:

     yarn build

 ## Deploy

-To deploy the latest to the web, simply build (as per above) then commit and push your local changes, and merge them into to the `master` branch in Github.
+To deploy the latest to library and examples to the web, simply build (as per above) then commit and push your local changes, and merge them into to the `master` branch in Github.